sh32dwe/WebSecyAssign/README.md

 (4)Brownie points were announced in assignment for adding a contact section which uses mail.
 I have added that section.
 The HTML and CSS codes are complete.
 I couldn't make the section work because I had to use a third party service inside JavaScript "mail.js" for enabling mail directly to my account.
 This required me to Sign in on Mail.js platform which I dont think DevCom wants me to do write now.
 I have commented the concerned JavaScript code to explain itself.

+Here is the link to my website [ShahabPortfolioDevcom](https://sh32dwe.github.io/ShahabPortfolioDevcom/)